ZhengZixiang/toy_code/README.md

 practise the basic usage of pandas

 #### hmm_pos
-an toy POS example using HMM model and Viterbi Algorithm
+an toy POS example using HMM model and Viterbi algorithm

+#### chinese_comment_sentiment_analysis
+an example using word2vec and SVM to classify pos or neg sentiment of Chinese comment